 |qSharlene Wallace is one of Canada's most prolific and influential Celtic/lever harpists.
-Playing both Classical/pedal and lever harps has led Sharlene to copiously diverse musical influences and opportunities.
+Playing both Classical/pedal and lever/Celtic harps has led Sharlene to copiously diverse musical influences and opportunities.

 Winner of two international competitions, the Lyon & Healy International Pop & Jazz Lever Harp Competition (Tucson, Arizona) and the Concours d'Improvisation de Rencontres Internationales de Harpe Celtique (Dinan, France), Sharlene has created 7 independent CDs (the rhyme & the river, Journey of Shadows, Beyond the Waves, Island Mountain, Anticipation, a collaborated CD with Susan Piltch, Q&A, a Celtic harp duo CD with American Celtic harpist Kim Robertson, and most recently In Night's Deep Silence with bass player George Koller.)).
 These albums feature many of Sharlene’s compositions inspired by her explorations in South American, Celtic, Classical and contemporary music and by her close connection with the Canadian landscape.

 Sharlene has also been involved in commissions for the lever harp by numerous Canadian composers such as John Beckwith, Bruce Mather, Nancy Telfer, Evelyne Datl, Kirk Elliott, William Beauvais, Rodney Sharman as well as South American harpist Alfredo Rolando Ortiz.